Fiat's UK-style revival plan faces Italian hurdles

 “There’s no way the premium strategy can fill all the manufacturing capacity in Italy,” said Federico Bellono, general secretary of the Fiom union’s Turin branch.

-What happens next may depend on whether new Prime Minister Matteo Renzi makes good on reform pledges, cutting labour costs and red tape to emulate recent French and Spanish moves towards greater flexibility.
+What happens next may depend on whether new Prime Minister Matteo Renzi makes good on reform pledges, cutting labor costs and red tape to emulate recent French and Spanish moves towards greater flexibility.

 And if Marchionne can convince politicians and workers that his plan leads to eventual recovery and job creation, it may help win acceptance for short-term sacrifices.